worker-dapp/lucid-ledger/README.md

 ## Support

-For support, email support@lucidledger.com or create an issue in this repository.
+For support, email admin@lucidledger.co or create an issue in this repository.